ZhgChg.Li

 ...

-⚠️ In iOS ≤12, it will first send a few shorter requests to test (?), and then send a request for the total length; in iOS ≥ 13, it will directly send a request for the total length.
+⚠️ For iOS ≤12, it will first send a few shorter requests to probe (?), then send a request for the total length; iOS ≥ 13 will directly request the total length.

-2. When seeking, it will first initiate a Cancel request for the previous request.
+2. When seeking, a Cancel request is first sent to cancel the previous request.

-⚠️ Switching to the next resource in AVQueuePlayer or changing the playback resource in AVPlayer will not initiate a Cancel request for the previous track.
+⚠️ Switching to the next resource in AVQueuePlayer or changing the playback resource in AVPlayer does not trigger Cancel to stop the previous request.

 AVQueue Pre-buffering

-It also calls the Resource Loader to handle it, but the requested data range will be smaller.
+It actually still calls the Resource Loader to handle it, but the requested data range is smaller.

 Implementation

-With the above preliminary knowledge, let’s look at how to implement the local cache function of AVPlayer.
+With the above foundational knowledge, let’s look at the principles and methods for implementing AVPlayer local cache functionality.

-As mentioned earlier, AVAssetResourceLoaderDelegate allows us to implement the Resource Loader for the Asset.
+This is the previously mentioned AVAssetResourceLoaderDelegate interface, which allows us to implement our own Resource Loader for the Asset.

-The Resource Loader is essentially a worker.
-Whether the player needs file information or file data, and the range, it tells us, and we do it.
+The Resource Loader is essentially a worker; whether the player needs file info or file data, and which range, it tells us, and we just handle it.

-I saw an example where a Resource Loader serves all AVURLAssets, which I think is wrong.
-It should be one Resource Loader serving one AVURLAsset, following the lifecycle of the AVURLAsset, as it belongs to the AVURLAsset.
+I saw an example where one Resource Loader serves all AVURLAssets, which I think is wrong.
+There should be one Resource Loader per AVURLAsset, following the AVURLAsset’s lifecycle, as it inherently belongs to the AVURLAsset.

-A Resource Loader serving all AVURLAssets in AVQueuePlayer would become very complex and difficult to manage.
+Having one Resource Loader serve all AVURLAssets on an AVQueuePlayer becomes very complex and hard to manage.

-Note that implementing your own Resource Loader doesn’t mean it will handle everything.
-It will only use your Resource Loader when the system cannot recognize or handle the resource.
+Note that just implementing your own Resource Loader doesn’t guarantee it will be used.
+The system will only use your Resource Loader when it cannot recognize or handle the resource itself.

-Therefore, before giving the URL resource to AVURLAsset, we need to change the Scheme to our custom Scheme, not http/https… which the system can handle.
+So before providing the URL resource to AVURLAsset, we need to replace the Scheme with our custom Scheme.
+It cannot be http/https or other system-handled Schemes.

 http://zhgchg.li/music.mp3 => cacheable://zhgchg.li/music.mp3